justrashad/server_db_app/ORIG/README.md

 # Server Management Application

-This project is a Server Management Application that allows you to manage and monitor servers using a web interface.
-The application is built with a Node.js backend and a React frontend.
-It includes features such as server listing, adding, editing, deleting, and uploading CSV files to import server data into MongoDB.
+The Server Management Application is a comprehensive web-based tool designed to facilitate the management and monitoring of server infrastructure.
+This application provides a user-friendly interface for administrators to add, edit, delete, and search server records.
+It also supports bulk operations, such as mass deletion, and the ability to import server data from CSV files directly into MongoDB.

 ## Features

-- **Server Listing**: View a list of servers with their details.
+- **Server Listing**: View detailed information about each server, including system name, IP address, function, pillar, frequency, analyst, major version, offset, maintenance date, time, reboot status, customer email, and customer name.
-- **Add Server**: Add new servers to the list.
+- **Add Server**: Add new servers to the list with a straightforward form.
+Confirmation prompts ensure that actions are intentional.
-- **Edit Server**: Edit existing server details.
+- **Edit Server**: Modify existing server records with ease.
+Confirmation prompts help prevent accidental changes.
-- **Delete Server**: Delete servers from the list.
+- **Delete Server**: Remove servers from the list individually, with confirmation prompts to ensure deliberate actions.
+- **Mass Delete Servers**: Select multiple servers and delete them simultaneously, with a confirmation prompt to prevent mistakes.
-- **File Upload**: Upload CSV files to import server data into MongoDB.
+- **File Upload**: Upload CSV files to bulk import server data into MongoDB.
+The application handles the parsing and insertion of data, ensuring a seamless import process.
-- **Search**: Search servers by system name or IP address.
+- **Search**: Quickly find servers by system name or IP address using the search functionality.
+- **Responsive Design**: The frontend is built with React, ensuring a responsive and dynamic user experience.

 ## Project Structure